kluchey/OMG/pages/MTH1W 3 Dice Games.md

 - ## Intersection of Lines
 	- Tools required per group (two students):  6 dice, 2 graph whiteboards, 2 whiteboard markers @@html: <br><br>@@
 	- ### Practice Round (x2)
 		- Roll all 6 dice, group dice into triples, you have just created two lines!
-Make one or more of the dice negative.
+Make one or more of the dice negative. @@html: <br><br>@@
 		- In each triple, use 2 dice to represent the ==[[slope]]==:  one die is your rise, one die is your run.
 Recall that $$m=\frac{rise}{run}$$.
 Use the third die to represent your ==[[y-intercept]]==. @@html: <br><br>@@
 		- TODO Graph both lines on ==[[Cartesian]]== axes with an x-scale of -10 to 10 and a y-scale of -10 to 10. @@html: <br><br>@@
 		- TODO Calculate the ==[[point of intersection]]== of the lines by using the method of substitution.
 Hint:  start with $$y=y$$ now what is your next step? @@html: <br><br>@@